-On 11 November 2008, the Board of Directors approved the Model which then came into effect on 1 January 2009, allowing for it to be updated in the case of relevant legislative changes.
+On 11 November 2008, the Board of Directors approved the Model which then came into effect on 1 January 2009, allowing for it to be updated in the event of legislative changes.
 The Model is designed to prevent all offences described in the above decree, with a particular focus on offences against the public administration, corporate and financial offences and offences committed in breach of regulations on health and safety at work.

-With effect from 1 January 2009, the boards of directors of the Italian subsidiaries adopted the Model approved by the Company and were placed within the remit of a single Group Supervisory Body.
+The boards of directors of the Italian subsidiaries adopted the Model approved by the Company and were placed within the remit of a single Group Supervisory Body.